dreamtheater39/input_dictionary/README.md

 Download Latest release:
 https://github.com/dreamtheater39/input_dictionary/releases/download/v0.1.0/input_dictionary.zip

-Install by placing this in your config/custom_components/input_dictionary folder
+Install by placing this in your 'config/custom_components/input_dictionary' Home Assistant folder

 Here's what it does -
 1. Add a dictionary entity